 Step 5: Set the map provider

 Settings → Map picks the preferred map provider and defaults shown on the dispatcher live map.
-This is a per-tenant preference, not a per-class one.
+This is a per-workspace preference, not a per-class one.

 What we don't have (so you don't go looking)